AYCHErp/AYCHErp.github.io/README.md

 Developers interested in contributing should read this document carefully and follow the guidelines therein.
 Standards and conventions used in the code are rigorously applied in the interests of consistency and readability.

 ## Legal
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License.
+This program is a SaaS package; you can register a token to redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.